Solimo Ultra-Premium Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 When you consider the protein-boosting effect of the pea products, lentils and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-Solimo Ultra-Premium is a dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Solimo Ultra-Premium is a grain-free dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.

 Solimo Dog Food